Babymetal: 2013–2015: Major label debut and Babymetal

 Babymetal at the GQ Men of the Year 2015 ceremony in Tokyo; they won the Special Prize "Discovery of the Year" award.

-In August 2014, it was announced that the band would play another show at London's O2 Academy Brixton on November 8, their final European show of the year as part of the group's "Babymetal Apocalypse" phase.
-It was later announced that the band would also return to New York City, which they had visited earlier in the year without giving an actual performance, performing at the Hammerstein Ballroom on November 4.
+In August 2014, it was announced the band would play another show at the O2 Academy Brixton in London, England on November 8, 2014, their final European show of the year as part of the group's "Babymetal Apocalypse" phase.
+It was later announced the band would also return to New York City, which they had visited earlier in the year without giving an actual performance, performing at the Hammerstein Ballroom on November 4.
 At their Brixton performance, the band debuted a new song titled "Road of Resistance."
 Later revealed to be a collaboration with Sam Totman and Herman Li of British power metal band DragonForce, the song was subsequently released as a bonus track of their first live album Live at Budokan: Red Night, released simultaneously along with the band's third live video album Live at Budokan: Red Night & Black Night Apocalypse on January 7, 2015, and later released as a digital single.
-Li later revealed via Twitter and Facebook posts that he and Totman had been working on the song's guitar parts since 2013.
 In 2015, they re-released their eponymous album via earMusic and RAL/Sony Music Entertainment.
-Ahead of their performance at the Metal Hammer Golden Gods Awards on June 15, the trio made a surprise appearance during DragonForce's set at Download Festival, performing "Gimme Chocolate!!", despite event organizer Andy Copping stating that he would never book the band.
+Ahead of their performance at the Metal Hammer Golden Gods Awards on June 15, the trio made a surprise appearance during DragonForce's set at Download Festival at the Donington Park in Leicestershire, England performing "Gimme Chocolate!!", despite event organizer Andy Copping stating he would never book the band.